madaxe05/privacy-policy-gta-2/index.md

 ## Overview

-GTA Cheats: All Codes ("the app") is a reference tool for GTA cheat codes.
+GTA Cheats: All Codes  is a reference tool for GTA cheat codes.
 This policy explains what information the app collects, what it doesn't, and how the little it does store is handled.

 ## Personal information